-- The District Council is keen to ensure high standards of development in the building 5.13 of new homes.
+The District Council is keen to ensure high standards of development in the building 5.13 of new homes.
 Development should be informed by the character and materials around it and address the impact of the development and its use on the environment.
 The NPPF allows Councils to set a range of densities for new housing development.
 In allocating the Strategic Sites the Council has set a density range for housing development of 30 - 50 dwellings per ha, with the higher densities located in and around the local centres.
 New housing must also address the long term house type needs of the District.
 The Housing Needs, Market and Affordability Study 2014 indicates that there is an increase in the elderly population.
 The District's housing will need to be adaptable to meet the needs of elderly and disabled residents.
+Where self-contained C2 units are proposed for older persons occupation, these form part of the housing requirement as identified through the Strategic Housing Market Assessment.
 The Study also indicates that need is more focused towards smaller properties.
 In general terms, the indicated split in the study is that 50% of all new dwellings should be 1 or 2 bedroom dwellings and 50% should be of 3 bedrooms and above.
-An appropriate mix will depend on the local circumstances and information on local need in the particular part of the district where development is proposed. - 5.14 The Self-Build and Custom Housebuilding Act requires the District Council to plan for the needs of those on the Self-Build and Custom Housebuilding Register.
+An appropriate mix will depend on the local circumstances and information on local need in the particular part of the district where development is proposed.

+5.14 The Self-Build and Custom Housebuilding Act requires the District Council to plan for the needs of those on the Self-Build and Custom Housebuilding Register.
 Newark & Sherwood has a long history of small scale development in its towns and villages which help meet this element of the house building market and this is endorsed by the Council's policies; in particular Spatial Policy 3 facilitates the small scale development which supports this approach.